Volunteering opportunity: Help us look after the Wildlife Garden at Newlands Corner

-Newlands Corner, near Guildford, provides one of the best views from the North Downs in the Surrey Hills Area of Outstanding Natural Beauty (AONB) and is an attractive site in its own right.
+Newlands Corner, near Guildford, provides one of the best views from the North Downs in the Surrey Hills National Landscape - an Area of Outstanding Natural Beauty (AONB) and is an attractive site in its own right.
 It has been well used as a stop off point for refreshments and a start for walking, horse riding and cycling for decades.
 In the 1970s, Surrey County Council (SCC) negotiated an access agreement over the site with the landowners, the Albury Estate, to provide public access to the site and install visitor facilities such as the toilets and car park.

 Find out about Visitor Information at Newlands Corner.

-Proposed natural play area and other improvements
+Natural play trail and other improvements

-We're proud to work with the #SurreyHillsConservationVolunteers who are members of Surrey Choices, helping manage access and habitats by opening up the views from the Newlands Corner car park.
-We have also refurbished the wildlife garden to the side of the Discovery Centre, installing new bird, pond and bug friendly features.
+We're proud to work with the Surrey Hills Conservation Volunteers who are members of Surrey Choices, helping manage access and habitats by opening up the views from the Newlands Corner car park and helping to create and maintain the wildlife garden.

 Film crews at Newlands Corner

 Film crews are often using Newlands as a filming base around the area.
 These are planned with our Countryside Events Team and the income generated from this goes back into countryside improvements and upkeep of sites within our Countryside Estate.
-We will keep you up to date on when they are expected to be based at the far end of the carpark, but access for countryside users is unaffected.
+We will keep you up to date when they are expected to be based at the far end of the carpark, but access for countryside users is unaffected.

 Dates for filming will be added to this page once confirmed.